140+ Emergency Supplies Every Home Should Have Just in Case (Who Wants to Freeze, Starve, or Die, Right?)

 I know many folks just take it for granted they can simply hop in their car and make a mad dash to the store for supplies---but what if, for some reason (EMP, economic crisis, severe storm, or other things), you couldn't just race to the store on the spur of the moment?
 Wouldn't you feel comforted if you had some emergency supplies tucked away for your family?

 Maybe my words sound a little harsh.
 Some people would even say, "paranoid," but in reality, there are many stories just like the lady's above that happen daily all over the world.
-For Pete's Sake--just look at our recent fires and hurricanes right in our own country in the past month!
+For Pete's Sake--just look at our recent fires, flooding, and hurricanes right in our own country in the past month!

 If you're interested in survival and preparedness topics, you might also enjoy these articles: Emergency Preparedness: 8 Sort of in Your Face Considerations,